johnfanv2/LenovoLegionLinux/README.md

 ```

 ### Enable or disable the mini fan curve
 If the laptop stays cool for a longer time, it will enable the "mini fan curve", a special fan curve with only a few points.
 It will usually spin the fans.
 You can enable or disable that.
 If you want to use your configured fan curve in any case, disable it.
+The mini fan curve is not available on all models (you will see error for mini fan curve when running `cat /sys/kernel/debug/legion/fancurve`).

 With the GUI, the mini fan curve is enabled/disabled by checking/unchecking the box `Minifancurve if cold` and pressing `Apply to HW`.